CoderDojo Twin Cities Python Resources¶

 Learning Python with Raspberry Pi¶

-If you have a Rasperry Pi there are many great ways to learn Python.
+If you have a Raspberry Pi there are many great ways to learn Python.
 One of first things is to try out one of the Python development environments for the Raspberry Pi.

 Learning Python with Robots¶